Benefits of breastfeeding

 “A mother was devastated after being told she couldn’t breastfeed due to the medicines she was taking.
 This was an IVF pregnancy and she may not have the chance to have another baby.
 After getting some advice from the pharmacist, she is now breastfeeding a large term baby and she is ecstatic!
 I wish you could have seen her beaming smile.”

-Listen to a conversation with an expert pharmacist discussing why this is an important topic and the role registered pharmacy professionals can play in advising patients and colleagues.
+Listen to a conversation or watch a webinar with an expert pharmacist discussing why this is an important topic and the role registered pharmacy professionals can play in advising patients and colleagues.

 - Content refreshed and updated.